 However, this assumption is not exactly correct.
 We don’t exist in a vacuum.
 Your company is run by humans and sells to humans, who are affected by seasonality.

 If you think that your audience doesn’t depend on seasonal shifts, it still makes sense to research a bit.
 Maybe you’re missing a very important season that can turn the tables on your sales.

 Intrigued?
 Then, it’s time to find out what seasonality is and how it applies to your B2B sales and marketing.

 Why should you pay attention to seasonality?

 Among all external factors that shape the buying decisions of your prospects, the weather is the most obvious one.
 It’s not just traveling or resorts that are affected.
 Road sweeping equipment, building, pest control…myriad of industries have to reckon with the change of seasons when planning their activity and purchases.
 Otherwise, they risk failing to meet their KPIs for a year and running at a deficit.
 So, if you specialize in street road repair equipment, you know that your customers need your products before summer begins.
 No one is going to buy durapatchers in the middle of July when the demand for road renovations is the highest.

 Also, if you work across several regions, make sure that your outreach schedule covers weather conditions and the peak season for each region.
 This way, you won’t end up pouring your marketing budget into hit-and-miss campaigns.

 Business trips, face-to-face meetings, events...both you and your B2B prospects have to leave the office to get the job done.
 Not paying attention to your prospects’ travel schedules won’t let you calculate your outreach correctly, resulting in a lot of unanswered emails.
-Researching your ICP will give you an idea as to when is the best time to reach out to your prospects, and when they’re Out Of Office.
+Researching your ICP will give you an idea as to when is the best time to reach out to your prospects, and when they’re Out Of Office because of seasonality.
 Additionally, you can ask your prospects about their schedule.